Effective Date: May 2021

-Your privacy is of great importance to the Cardiovascular Research Foundation, 1700 Broadway, 9th Floor, New York, United States of America (“CRF", "we" or "us") and we are committed to being responsible custodians of the information you provide us and the information we collect in the course of operating our business.
+Your privacy is of great importance to the Cardiovascular Research Foundation, 1700 Broadway, 9th Floor, New York, New York 10019 United States of America (“CRF”) and CRF is committed to being responsible custodians of the information you provide and the information CRF collects in the course of operating its business.

-We take your personal privacy seriously.
-This privacy statement ("Statement”) describes how we, as a data controller, may collect, use and share information, particularly in association with the operation of our website (the "Site").
-This Statement applies to all personal data collected by us from individuals in the United States, European Union or from countries where similar data protection laws apply.
+CRF takes your personal privacy seriously.
+This privacy statement (this “Statement”) describes how CRF, as a data controller, may collect, use and share information, particularly in association with the operation of CRF’s websites (the “CRF Website(s)”) and when you attend any of CRF’s live, in-person or virtual events.
+This Statement applies to all personal data collected by CRF from individuals in the United States, European Union or from countries that have similar data protection laws.

-Because we want to demonstrate our commitment to your privacy, we share our information practices with you, including:
+Because CRF wants to demonstrate its commitment to your privacy, CRF share its information practices with you, including:

-- What personal data is collected from users of the Sites.
+- What personal data is collected from users of CRF Websites.

 - The organization collecting the personal data.

 - How the collected personal data is used.

 - With whom the personal data may be shared.

 - What rights and choices are available to users.

 - The security procedures in place to protect the loss, misuse or alteration of information that is under CRF’s control.